 The Broken Arm x Salomon XT-4

 Perhaps not a collaboration for the hype crowd, Parisian boutique The Broken Arm and performance outerwear brand Salomon re-worked the trail-ready XT-4 in a fashion-friendly gradient colorway.
-The XT-4 keeps all its performance utility via a quick-lace closure and agressive outerwear tread.
+The XT-4 keeps all its performance utility via a quick-lace closure and agressive outerwear tread, plus the addition of a special colorway that you wouldn’t find in just any sporting goods store.
 The duo started their collaboration in 2015, when the crossover between a curated boutique and a performance mountaineering brand was yet unheard of.
 Now the collaboration has cemented itself as one of the most progressive in the industry.

 Nike React Element 87